gpeterson406/Greenwood_Book/_book/06-correlationAndSimpleLinearRegression.md

 construction efforts have been involved in creating safe passages for animals by adding fencing and animal crossing structures.
 These structures both can improve driver safety, save money from costs associated with animal-vehicle collisions, and increase connectivity of animal populations.
-Researchers involved in these projects are interested in which characteristics of underpasses lead to the most successful structures, mainly measured by rates of animal usage (number of times they cross under the road).
+Researchers (such as @Clevenger2005) involved in these projects are interested in which characteristics of underpasses lead to the most successful structures, mainly measured by rates of animal usage (number of times they cross under the road).
 Crossing structures